JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 #### kotlin.daemon.jvmargs property

-You can add the `kotlin.daemon.jvmargs` property in the `gradle.properties` file.
-Note that if you do not specify `ReservedCodeCacheSize` here or in Gradle's JVM args, a default will be applied by the Kotlin Gradle plugin:
+You can add the `kotlin.daemon.jvmargs` property in the `gradle.properties` file:

 ```none
 kotlin.daemon.jvmargs=-Xmx1500m -Xms500m
 ```

+Note that if you don't specify the `ReservedCodeCacheSize` argument here or in Gradle's JVM arguments, the Kotlin Gradle plugin applies a default value of `320m`:

 ```none
 -Xmx1500m -XX:ReservedCodeCacheSize=320m -Xms500m